AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/sandbox-programs.md

 A Sandbox is typically created to serve the purposes of training, running demos, enablement, or Proof of Concept (POC)s.
 They are not meant to carry live traffic.

-Sandbox programs include Sites and Assets and is auto-populated with a Git branch that includes sample code, a development environment, and a non-production pipeline.
+Sandbox programs include Sites and Assets and are auto-populated with a Git repository, a Development environment, and a non-production pipeline.
+The Git repository is populated with a sample project based on the AEM Project archetype.

 Refer to [Understanding Programs and Program Types](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/onboarding/getting-access/understand-program-types.html) to learn more about the Program Types.